Take on a challenge: Eliminate HFCS – High Fructose Corn Syrup!

 During my pregnancy I was very concerned about the types of foods I was eating, and I tried to not consume high fructose corn syrup.
+It was hard to eliminate HFCS because it’s EVERYWHERE!
 Now that I’m a mom, I continue avoiding HFCS at all costs.

 Here are some quick facts that made me decide to avoid products with HFCS: